MuseApplications/MyFunGame/storyboard/dialog-narration.md

 ### Panel 3.8 Interiour of J'acqueline's house filled with odd contraptions
 Erector!
 Erector come down and meet this young lady

-### Panel 3.9 Rai playing with a mechanical dog
+### Panel 3.9 Rai playing with a mechanical dog (with Jacqueline already at her workbench nearby -RK)
-My name is Rai, her name is Erector?
+My name is Rai, her (I'm Rai, by the way.
+And her –RK) name is Erector?

-### Panel 3.10 J'acqueline with a welding mask on welding something in the corner
+### Panel 3.10 J'acqueline with a welding mask on welding something in the corner (note: this panel is unnecessary.
+Put this dialogue in the Panel 3.11 -RK)
 Yes, I built her when I was your age with an Erector set I stole from my brother.
 Of course, I didn't add the motorized stuff until I was in college.

-### Panel 3.11 Rai looking over J'acqueline's workbench
+### Panel 3.11 Rai looking over J'acqueline's workbench (ditto -RK)
-I love your doorbell, did you create that?
+I love (liked -RK) your doorbell, did you create that?

-### Panel 3.11 J'acqueline giving Rai a mechanical hand
+### Panel 3.11 J'acqueline giving Rai a mechanical hand (ditto -RK)
 Yes, my specialty is mechanical hands, would you like one?
 It doesn't actually do anything.
+(Sure! -RK)

 ## Scene 4 Back at Rai's house in her room with Maria Rosa